• Project

 Bob and Miriam have been involved in evangelism and church planting in the Netherlands since 1993.
 They have served with Crossroads International Church for many years.
 Bob and Miriam also serve with Serge, and are currently working in leadership development, evangelism training, and arts outreach with Serge’s international teams.

-$0.00 Support the Phillips through Serge.
+$0.00 Support the Phillips through Serge

 • Worker

-Stacy and Vojta Prknovi
+Stacy & Vojta Prknovi

-Vojta serves with Prison Fellowship Czech Republic (a local branch of Prison Fellowship International) through which he serves both persons incarcerated, and their children and families outside the prison.
-He helps to lead, translate and facilitate “Battle for the Heart” cohorts, and offers language coaching to missionaries living in the Czech.
+Vojta serves with Prison Fellowship Czech Republic (a local branch of Prison Fellowship International), through which he serves both persons incarcerated, and their children and families outside the prison.
+He helps to lead, translate, and facilitate “Battle for the Heart” cohorts, and offers language coaching to missionaries living in the Czech.
 Stacy teaches English and helps to give leadership to an informal language café hosted by a local Czech Brethren church.
-Together they serve as EMM’s regional representatives for Eastern and Central Europe.
+Together, they serve as EMM’s regional representatives for Eastern and Central Europe.

 Continue